Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 The Cathedral of El Salvador is the Catholic cathedral of Albarracín and the most important historical building in the city.

-Built-in Romanesque-Mudejar style in the 16th century, then renovated in the Baroque style in the 18th century.
+Built-in the Romanesque-Mudejar style in the 16th century, then renovated in the Baroque style in the 18th century.

 This impressive cathedral has recently undergone extensive restoration to restore it to its original splendor.